nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 The testing pyramid is a concept originally described by Mike Cohn in his book _Succeeding with Agile_.
 Today there are many forms of the testing pyramid.
 The traditional pyramid consists of three tiers: UI (at the top), Service/API (in the middle) and Unit (at the bottom).
 The idea being that the majority of your tests are unit tests and your UI test suites being the smallest.

 There have been other versions of the testing pyramid.
 For our purporses let's consider these three forms of testing: 1) unit 2) integration and 3) system and not necessarily as a traditional pyramid - maybe something more configurable and that you can tailor to your needs.

-I think we can all agree that we need less system tests.
-They are the slowest, unreliable, and expesnive.
+That being said, I think we can all agree that we need less system tests.
+They are the slowest, least reliable, and most expensive.
 More on that later.

 Regardless, I still call it the testing pyramid - but maybe with air-quotes.
 But if you want... we can call it something else.
 How about the _Testing Stack_ or _Testing Pyramid-like_?
 Meh...
 Let's stick with testing pyramid for now.
 And for the record: sometimes more unit tests aren't a good thing.
 More on that later.

 #### Unit Testing
 Unit tests are tests that test individual functions.